Fehmarn: History

 Other Slavic-founded villages on Fehmarn are Bannesdorf, Dänschendorf, Gahlendorf, Gammendorf-Siedendorf, Gollendorf, Hinrichsdorf, Klausdorf, Kopendorf, Lemkendorf, Meeschendorf, Püttsee, Sahrensdorf, Schlagsdorf, Sulsdorf and Vitzdorf.
-The villages of Bisdorf, Presen and Staberdorf are either Slavic-founded or founded by Germanic colonists from Holsatia, Dithmarschen, Frisia, Lower Saxony and Denmark, who settled the island from around 1200 onwards.
+The villages of Bisdorf, Presen and Staberdorf are either Slavic-founded or founded by Germanic colonists from Holstein, Dithmarschen, Frisia, Lower Saxony and Denmark, who settled the island from around 1200 onwards.
 The Slavs inhabiting the island were gradually Christianized and Germanized.

 From the Middle Ages till 1864 Fehmarn formed part of the Danish Duchy of Schleswig.
 When the duchy was partitioned in 1544, it formed part of the duchy of John the Elder.
 Upon his death without heirs in 1580, Fehmarn became part of the Duchy of Schleswig-Holstein-Gottorp.
-After the Great Northern War Fehmarn along with the rest of Schleswig was united with the Danish crown.
-In 1864 Schleswig passed to Prussia as a result of the Second Schleswig War.
+After the Great Northern War, Fehmarn, along with the rest of Schleswig was united with the Danish crown.
+In 1864, Schleswig passed to Prussia as a result of the Second Schleswig War.

 On 26 July 1932, the German Navy's training ship Niobe sank off the island during a sudden squall, with the loss of 69 lives.
 At Gammendorfer Strand on Fehmarn, within view of the site of the sinking, the Niobe-Denkmal monument was erected.

 Since 1963, Fehmarn has been connected to the German mainland by a road and rail bridge crossing the Fehmarn Sound Bridge.
 It is 963.40 m (3160.76 ft.) long and 69 m high.
+In the future, it will be connected to the Danish island of Lolland by the Fehmarnbelt Tunnel; this connection will form a series of fixed links from the European mainland to Scandinavia through Fehmarn, Lolland, Falster, and Zealand.